 The Far North Youth Council operates the Tū Taitamariki Ora Fund, a youth fund to support youth development in the Far North.
 Need some money for a youth idea?
 If you are aged 12-24 and live in the Far North you can apply.
 Watch this space for details!

 The Disability Action Group works with the Far North District Council to advocate for a more accessible environment for Far North residents and visitors with disabilities.
-The group meets in different locations across the district and aims to assist the Far North District Council to meet the objectives of the Equity and Access for People with Disabilities Policy(PDF, 86KB).
-This policy has gained a renewed significance with the recent review of the New Zealand Disability Strategy.
+The group meets in different locations across the district and aims to assist the Far North District Council to meet the objectives of the

 The Disability Action Group advocates for initiatives to improve accessibility.
 For example, disability awareness training for Council staff; the construction of pool stairs at the Kawakawa pool; and the purchase of an accessible portaloo for use at Far North community events.

 The Disability Action Group is seeking new membership from community members with disabilities, senior citizens, and those who work in disability or age support.

 Far North residents interested in joining the Disability Action Group are invited to send an email to firstname.lastname@example.org or contact Community Development Adviser Aya Morris on 0800 920 029.